pankajroy97/Iris_Flower_Classification/README.md

 | Decision Tree (Default)         |       **100.00%** |       **97.78%** | Perfect training accuracy indicates overfitting               |
 | Decision Tree (Tuned)           |            97.14% |           95.56% | Reduced overfitting but lower testing accuracy                |

-**Detailed Analysis**
+### Detailed Analysis

-1. Logistic Regression
+### 1. Logistic Regression
 Training Accuracy: 97.14%
 Testing Accuracy: 97.78%

-Advantages
+Analysis
 Very small difference between training and testing accuracy.
 High precision, recall, and F1-score across all classes.
 No signs of overfitting.
 Simple, fast, and computationally efficient.

-2. Support Vector Classifier (SVC)
+### 2. Support Vector Classifier (SVC)
 Training Accuracy: 97.14%
 Testing Accuracy: 95.56%

 Analysis
 Performs well on the dataset.
 Slightly lower testing accuracy than Logistic Regression and KNN.
 Good generalization but not the best-performing model.

-3. K-Nearest Neighbors (KNN)
+### 3. K-Nearest Neighbors (KNN)
 Training Accuracy: 96.19%
 Testing Accuracy: 97.78%

 Analysis
 Achieved the same testing accuracy as Logistic Regression.
 Lower training accuracy indicates the model is less likely to overfit.
 Performance depends on the choice of K (n_neighbors=7).

-4. Decision Tree (Default)
+### 4. Decision Tree (Default)
 Training Accuracy: 100%
 Testing Accuracy: 97.78%

 Analysis
 Although the testing accuracy is high, the model perfectly classifies the training data.
 This indicates that the model has memorized the training dataset instead of learning generalized patterns.

 Signs of overfitting:

 100% training accuracy
 Complex tree
 Poor generalization on unseen data compared with simpler models

-5. Tuned Decision Tree
+### 5. Tuned Decision Tree

 Parameters used:

 criterion='entropy'
 max_depth=3
 min_samples_split=15

 Results:

 Training Accuracy: 97.14%
 Testing Accuracy: 95.56%
 Analysis
 Hyperparameter tuning successfully reduced overfitting.
 The gap between training and testing accuracy became smaller.
 However, testing accuracy decreased compared to the default Decision Tree.

-**Best Model Selection**
+## Best Model Selection

 Although Logistic Regression, KNN, and the default Decision Tree all achieved a testing accuracy of 97.78%, the Logistic Regression model is the best choice for this project.